panwarab/Wallser/README.md

 > Contributions are always welcome!

+> Fork it, Clone it or Download it!

 ## Feature Suggestion

 > Please raise an issue for that.
 That will be good. :)